InteropIO/finsemble-react-controls/FinsembleButton/README.md

 # FinsembleButton

 ## Overview
-The finsemble Button is the base component for pretty much anything that can be clicked on in a menu or a toolbar.
+The Finsemble button is the base component for pretty much anything that can be clicked on in a menu or a toolbar.

 ## Example
 ### Menu opener in the toolbar